albar965/littlenavmap-manual/en/MENUS.md

 Opens the default web browser and shows the current flight plan in [SkyVector](https://skyvector.com).
 Procedures are not shown.

-Note that the flight plan will not be displayed if a small airport is unknown to Skyvector.
+Note that the flight plan will not be displayed if a small airport is unknown to SkyVector.

 Example: [ESMS NEXI2B NILEN L617 ULMUG M609 TUTBI Z101 GUBAV STM7C ENBO](https://skyvector.com/?fpl=ESMS%20NILEN%20L617%20ULMUG%20M609%20TUTBI%20Z101%20GUBAV%20ENBO).
 Note missing SID and STAR in SkyVector.